zaitsevyan/Theseus/README.md

 ~~~

 ### TODO
- - Move accounts subsystem to own module implementation.
+ - Move accounts subsystem to own handler implementation.
- - Allow module sharing - Each module can use another modules api.
+ - Allow plugin sharing - Each plugin can use another plugin's api.
- - Fix conflicts on same commands from different Modules.
-(I think, we should add specify how to identify module's command, maybe some suffixes/prefixes/groups)
+ - Fix conflicts on same commands from different Handler classes.
+(I think, we should add specify how to identify handler's command, maybe some suffixes/prefixes/groups)
- - Localization support
+ - Culture support
- - Small fixes
-   - Rename command processor to command handler in documentation :)

-##### How it was implemented:
-https://www.livecoding.tv/zaitsevyan/videos/ - "Title is **University homework**"